 8 Data Visualization

 The mapa package provides comprehensive visualization functions to explore and present your pathway enrichment and functional module results.
-This chapter covers three main visualization approaches: pathway bar charts, module information plots, similarity networks, and relationship networks.
+This chapter covers four main visualization approaches: pathway bar charts, module information plots, similarity networks, and relationship networks.

 library(mapa)